Residue sums for superconformal indices: Introduction

 \paragraph{Our approach}

 In this work, we show how this technical difficulty can be resolved.
 Our method applies to the superconformal indices of general $\mathcal{N}=1$ gauge theories, although our main focus is in the context of the $\mathcal{N}=4$ SYM and $\mathcal{N}=2$ superconformal SQCD.
-The advantage of considering theories with at least $\mathcal{N}=2$ supersymmetry is that one can define simpler specializations of the index, known as the Schur and Macdonald index \cite{Gadde:2011uv}, which share the same issues with the full index, but are technically easier to handle.
-Our method allows us to evaluate closed form expressions for superconformal indices.
+The advantage of considering theories with at least $\mathcal{N}=2$ supersymmetry is that one can define simpler specializations of the index, which capture states with a higher degree of supersymmetry.
+These specializations are known as the Schur and Macdonald indices \cite{Gadde:2011uv}.
+They share the issues discussed above with the full index, but are technically easier to handle.
+Our method allows us to evaluate closed form expressions for all these indices.

 Let us now briefly describe the basic idea on which the method relies.
 As mentioned above, the integral over $SU(N)$ can be converted into an integral over eigenvalues.
 In particular, the expression \eqref{eq:intro-weakly-coupled-int} becomes